kgosse/algoliago/README.md

 Each year holds 12 months (no surprise here).
 So inside a year structure, I have an array of 12 months.
 A month is another structure, like years.
 When given a year+month date, I can get the year, then the month and return directly the "distinct count".

-Then, inside a month structure, we can find an array of 31 days.
+Finally, inside a month structure, we can find an array of 31 days.
 In a day structure, we have an array of 24 hours.
 The same logic continues till a I get to seconds.

 This way of organizing the data helps me to find directly the answer in constant time.